-- 2020 Admitted Students Presentation Slides for prospective UW students describing the Physics major, information about why one might want to major in physics, which introductory courses to take, what makes a successful physics major, and career options for physics graduates.
+Overview Presentation (video, slides, transcript): Information for UW students describing the Physics major, including information about why one might want to major in physics, which introductory course(s) to take, what makes a successful physics major, and career options for physics graduates.

 - So You Think You Want To Take Physics?
 Presentation to pre-freshmen in the July 2018 Summer Bridge program, addressing what to expect in the Phys 121/122/123 series, as well as general information about succeeding at UW.

-- Orientation for new majors Overview of major and available resources, plus advice on course and career planning.
+- Orientation for new majors [Video] - [Slides] Overview of major and available resources, plus advice on course and career planning.

 - Is Grad School right for me?
-[Video] - [Slides] 2020 presentation by Prof. Olmstead on factors to consider when deciding whether and when to attend graduate school in physics or astronomy, as well as advice regarding how to build a record (starting early!) that increases your chances of admission and information about how to navigate the application process.
+[Video Coming Soon] - [Slides] - [Transcript] 2021 presentation by Prof. Olmstead on factors to consider when deciding whether and when to attend graduate school in physics or astronomy, as well as advice regarding how to build a record (starting early!) that increases your chances of admission and information about how to navigate the application process.